Skip to Content

 stop,ignoreStop the app before backing up or backup anyway.stopno

-The script also allows you to change for how long you want to keep backups, this can be configured by chaning the following values:
+The script allows you to change for how long you want to keep backups, this can be configured by chaning the following values:

 dailyRetention=3 weeklyRetention=3 monthlyRetention=3